Equality extends in deathadam

 Another thing to consider is that if you get married or enter into a civil partnership after making

-a will, that will is automatically revoked unless it expressly states that it is made in contemplation of marriage/civil partnership.
-If it doesn’t you will need to create new wills.
+a Will, that Will is automatically revoked unless it expressly states that it is made in contemplation of marriage/civil partnership.
+If it doesn’t you will need to create new Wills.

 Another important document to consider when putting your affairs in order to protect you and your loved ones is known as Lasting Powers of Attorney (LPA).

-An LPA is a far-reaching and important document put in place to ensure your loved ones can act in accordance with your best interests and wishes.
+A LPA is a far-reaching and important document put in place to ensure your loved ones can act in accordance with your best interests and wishes.
 Without such documentation your family may find your assets locked away.